Prcpltwfkwd-TW/EOF/README.md

 This package uses sklearn.decomposition.PCA to calculate EOF.
 Please make sure you've already had sklearn.decomposition.PCA in your environment before using.

-sklearn.decomposition.PCA uses singular values decomposition (svd) to solve eigenvalue problem.
-If you want to specify the solver of svd, please wrap the complete arguments in a dictionary and pass the dictionary to the class.
-For more detail in svd arguments, please check the document of sklearn.decomposition.PCA.

 sklearn.decomposition.PCA: https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html